surakarta-game/surakarta-game/README.md

 ## Development

-We recommend you to use QT Creator to develop this project.
+We recommend you to use VSCode and Qt Designer to develop this project, since clang-tidy is supported better by VSCode than by Qt Creator.

 You must clone this repository recursively, because you need to download dependencies:
 ```bash